smallpath/memory/wiki/TUTORIAL-EN.md

 In this type, Memory supports shortcut keys.More infomation in the Memory setting window

 ## Item
-The elements in Memory panel is called `Item`
+The element in Memory panel is called `Item`

 ## Save layer
 `Right Click->New item` to save selected layers into a new item
 Shortcut:`Ctrl+Right Click` Or `Alt+Right Click`

 ## Create layer
-`Right Click->New layer` to generating new layers in current comp
+`Right Click->New layer` to generating new layers using the selected item
 Shortcut:Double click at selected item.

 ## Cover item
-`Right Click->Cover item` to cover item by selected layers
+`Right Click->Cover item` to cover selected item by selected layers

 ## Move item
 `Shift+Right Click` to show item-moving window